gabrielryanft/gabrielryanft/README.md

-## Welcome!

-Hello world!
-I'm Gabriel, a ✨ _teenager_ ✨ who loves to start things:
 > "The one who starts is halfway done. **sapere aude!**"[^1] (Horace[^2])

 ### About me:

-- 🧠 I’m currently working on: learning as much as possible!
+- I’m currently working on: learning as much as possible!
-- 📚 I’m currently learning HTML, CSS, JavaScript, Python and Linux.
+- I’m currently learning HTML, CSS, JavaScript, Python and Linux.
   <details open>
     <summary>🤌 Languages ​​I know the most</summary>